iturdikulov/notes/newton's laws of motion.md

 ---
-title: Newton's laws of motion
 date: 2023-03-19
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Newton's laws of motion

 > Three basic laws of [[classical mechanics|classical mechanics]]
 > that describe the relationship between the motion of an object and the forces